railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 Services are then entered onto timesheets by the various people who work on the project.
-Periodically the project manager or account manager uses the following menu to prepare an invoice :menuselection:`Financial Management --> Periodical Processing --> Entries to Invoice --> Uninvoiced Entries`.
+Periodically the project manager or account manager uses the following menu to prepare an invoice :menuselection:`Accounting --> Periodical Processing --> Billing --> Bill Tasks Works`.

 Open ERP then displays all of the costs that haven't yet been invoiced.
 You can filter the proposed list and click the appropriate action button to generate the corresponding invoices.
 You can select